counterpointsoftware/subquery-indexer/README.md

      * FULL DISCLOSURE: I found option 3 below before I went too far down this rabbit hole so it may not be too bad to configure.
 2. Use `expose` instead of `ports` in the `docker-compose.yml`.
    * Pros
-     * Nice and neat as the change is only in our docker compose file which is where we are defining the rest of teh behaviour in our stack.
+     * Nice and neat as the change is only in our docker compose file which is where we are defining the rest of the behaviour in our stack.
    * Cons
      * The `query_` containers that are created to index a project need to talk to other containers in the stack.
 They do this by running on a specific port which gets allocated when they are created starting at 3000 and incrementing with each project indexed.
-     * That makes expose a little awkward - either suffer the disruption of adding/removing the internal port as projects are added/removed or just expose a bunch (3000 - 3100 for example) up front and hope you don't forget when your 101st project won't index.
+     * That makes `expose` a little awkward - either suffer the disruption of adding/removing the internal port as projects are added/removed or just expose a bunch (3000 - 3100 for example) up front and hope you don't forget when your 101st project won't index.
+     * Means that if you pull the latest from the official repository you may overwrite the change in `docker-compose.yml`.
-3. Configure UFW with a bunch of additional rules that drop messages to the Docker container ports unless you explicitly open them.
+3. Configure UFW with a bunch of additional rules that drop messages to the Docker container ports unless you explicitly allow them.
    * Pros
-     * Allows Docker to maintain it's IP table use (the default behaviour).
+     * Allows Docker to maintain its IP table use - the default behaviour.
-     * Allows UFW to function as it was always intended.
+     * Allows UFW to function as it was always intended to.
    * Cons
      * Difficult to do (but I've made it easier with this guide).
 4. Use your VPS/VDS provider's firewall.